 But Paul also recognised that the days were becoming darker and increasingly evil, when men would become lovers of themselves, and would not tolerate sound doctrine.
 He wanted to warn this beloved disciple that a time was fast approaching when people would pursue read more...

 Timothy had not only been taught the Scriptures from childhood, but had come to know and become personally convinced of the veracity of their content.
-What an wonderful example his mother and grandmother proved to be - and yet such godly witness of the truth of God's word.. should be the norm for every Christian mother, father and grandparent.
+What an wonderful example his mother and grandmother proved to be, and yet such godly witness of the truth of God's Word should be the norm for every Christian mother, father, and grandparent.

-There are certain important truths that were uniquely given to Paul for the Church in read more...
+There are certain important truths that were uniquely given to Paul for the Church in this read more...

 As we thumb through the pages of Scripture, which have become so familiar to us, it is a challenging and awesome thing to consider Who it is that lies behind those inspired pages and the eternal significance of their content.
 The written Word of God is not just a collection of curious books, penned in antiquity.
 Scripture is a direct revelation from the living God to His born-again people, and we would do well to take every page to heart.